FlexMeasures/flexmeasures/documentation/index.rst

 FlexMeasures is therefore built on the `timely-beliefs framework <https://github.com/SeitaBV/timely-beliefs>`_, so we model this real-world aspect accurately.

-Service building
+App building
 ^^^^^^^^^^^^^^^^^^
 Building customer-facing apps & services is where developers make impact.
 We make their work easy.

-- Well-documented API
+- Well-documented API and CLI
-- Plugin support
+- Plugin support (add your own logic)
-- Plotting support
+- Backend UI and support for plotting
 - Multi-tenancy